 15. Create a fresh space.

 Looking to go light and airy in your midcentury living room?
-Then skip the dark wood and heavy furnishings, opting for a white sofa and neutral hues instead.
-This living room belonging to Lisa Bryan is oh-so-simple and soothing.
+Then skip the dark wood and heavy furnishings.
+Instead, opt for a white sofa, natural light, and neutral upholstery throughout.
+This living room belonging to Lisa Bryan is oh-so-simple and soothing, while the arched floor lamp by CB2 clearly represents midcentury style.

 16. Make an area rug the focal point.

 Shag carpet was all the rage during the height of midcentury design, and you can bring the (literal!) feel of shag into your living room with a high-pile area rug.
-Bonus points if it has a nostalgic, daring print as well, like this Green Body + Green Home area rug.
+Bonus points if it has a nostalgic, daring print as well.
+This landing pad by Green Body + Green Home is a perfect example.